Egg, Leek and Potato Curry

 Last night I went to cook some pork chops but inspired by Jacqueline of Tinned Tomatoes, hubby said he wanted to have a Meat Free Monday.
 Well, only too happy to oblige I went to the fridge for some veggie inspiration.
-There were lots of leeks in the fridge as well as eggs and potatoes so having seen a recent Cauliflower Egg Curry post by Jane of Onions & Paper I knew exactly what to do as my appetite had already been whetted!
-We had mild egg curries so often as a child and I really should make this dish more often as it has just got forgotten in the mist of time.
+There were lots of leeks in the fridge as well as eggs and potatoes so having seen a recent Cauliflower Egg Curry post by Jane of Onions & Paper I knew exactly what to do as my appetite had already been whetted – Egg, Leek and Potato Curry!
+I had mild egg curries so often as a child and I really should make them more often as they just got forgotten in the mists of time.

 I thought about mixing up my own spice blend but then thought I’d keep things simple with some Mild Curry powder I had in the cupboard, some turmeric for an added golden glow and seeing some tamarind paste in the fridge that needed using up I put a spoonful of that in for good measure as well as half a cinnamon stick.
 Yes I was kind of flying by the seat of my pants and it could have all ended in disaster but I’m happy to say that the kids loved it and said they’d like it again but hubby said he’d prefer it spicier – you can’t please everyone!
 So if you prefer your egg curry spicier and aren’t catering for young children then feel free to use a hotter strength curry powder.
 I actually prefer my egg curries mild as I think it complements the egg flavour perfectly.